Alstonargodi/AlstonArgodi/README.md

-# Hi there 👋 , It's me I Wayan Alston.
+# Hi  👋 , It's me I Wayan Alston Argodi.

 Aka Batata

 ## About Me 👀

-I am a 3-year Informatics Engineering Student, I have done some Android application project mostly are my personal project I used Kotlin as a main programming language for development and yeah is native development, also I have interested to learn about cross-platform development using flutter (currently I'm still learning about this).
-Besides mobile development I have interested to learn web development I'm making some personal projects using js and tailwind CSS, also machine learning that I already implemented in my android project yet I need to learn more about this.
+I am a 3-year Informatics Engineering Student, i have done some Android application projects mostly my personal project I used Kotlin as a main programming language for development and yeah is native development, also I have interested to learn about cross-platform development using flutter (currently I'm still learning about this).
+Besides mobile development I have interested to learn web development I'm making some personal projects using js and tailwind CSS, also machine learning that I have implemented in my android project yet I need to learn more about this.

 ## Target 🎯